 easy waste management

 Process key factors

 The process needs to be customized for different materials.
-Formulation of the electrolyte and parameter of the process play a key role in the results achieved with the process.
+The formulation of the electrolyte and parameter of the process play a key role in the results achieved with the process.

 Initial roughness, required finishing

 The process uses different parameters, time of process and media size based on the initial roughness, its required finishing and its manufacturing process.

 Different geometries, shapes and sizes of the piece require different movements and parameters to allow an optimal flow of the media and electricity through the surface achieving homogeneity across the piece.